Mathias-SantAnna/Interbr/README.md

 - [ ] Inventory management with low-stock alerts
 - [ ] B2B credit line management with automatic limit checks

 ---

-## 🤝 Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

----